 Online shopping websites are stocked with a variety of microwave accessories, such as microwave oven gloves, microwave-safe cookware, cutlery, bowls, and containers, as well as a microwave stand that can be mounted on the wall in the event that your kitchen counter is at capacity.
 If you only sometimes use your microwave, a cover is also a good idea.

 A unique grilling accessory is a rotisserie.
 To achieve proper grilling, a motorized steel foundation bar is used.
 A rotisserie bar makes it simple to grill chicken, mutton, and paneer.
-However, rotisserie grilling accessories cost an additional one to two thousand rupees and are only included with a small number of microwave ovens.
+However, rotisserie grilling accessories cost an additional one to two thousand rupees.
+Moreover, they only come with a small number of microwave ovens.
 The two rotisserie variations are again the horizontal and vertical rotisserie bars.
 Heat distribution is best on rotisseries that are rather horizontal.
 The most widely used rotisserie convection microwave oven is the IFB 30BRC2.

 6. Do you need Inverter Technology in Microwave?

 Although inverter technology is still relatively uncommon in microwaves, there are various models available.
-With inverter technology, you can choose to cook your food more evenly at a constant lower temperature.
-The varieties of food you can create in most microwaves are limited because they don’t offer a lot of temperature settings (convection microwaves being a clear exception).
+With inverter technology, you can choose to cook your food more evenly at a constantly lower temperature.
+The varieties of food you can create with most microwaves are limited.
+As they don’t offer a lot of temperature settings (convection microwaves being a clear exception).
 Although they increase your possibilities, inverter microwaves are still not as adaptable as convection devices.
 If this is something you’re interested in, LG manufactures a very well-liked microwave that employs inverter technology and receives a tonne of positive customer feedback.